Skip to main content

 1. Civil Practice Laws and Rules (CPLR): Loss of Consortium is generally handled under New York’s Civil Practice Laws and Rules, the comprehensive statute governing civil actions including personal injury claims.

-2. Legal Standing: In New York, Loss of Consortium claims are typically brought by the spouse of the injured party.
-However, some jurisdictions within the state also allow claims from children or parents in certain circumstances.
+2. Legal Standing: In New York, Loss of Consortium claims can only be brought by the legally married spouse of the injured party.
+Unlike some other states, New York does not permit children, parents, domestic partners, or siblings to bring loss of consortium claims.

 3. Comparative Negligence: As in other personal injury cases, New York’s comparative negligence laws also apply to Loss of Consortium claims.
 This means the award may be reduced if the injured party shares some responsibility for the accident that caused the injury.

 5. Statute of Limitations: The timeframe for filing a Loss of Consortium claim generally follows the same statute of limitations as the underlying personal injury case.
-However, it’s crucial to consult a legal expert to understand how the statute applies to your specific situation.
+However, it's crucial to consult a knowledgeable attorney to understand how the statute applies to your specific situation.

 6. Insurance Policies: It's important to note that some insurance policies in New York may have specific clauses or limitations that could affect a Loss of Consortium claim.
 Always consult your policy and a legal advisor to understand the implications.